Sites 46, 46a, 46b and 47

 Near No. 46 (dolmen-circle).
 This is not noticed by Petrie.

-"It is a very diminutive circle, 10 feet in diameter, hollow in the centre, and surrounded by thin flags, ten in number.
+"It is a very diminutive circle, ten feet in diameter, hollow in the centre, and surrounded by thin flags, ten in number.
 An excavation was made, but without result."

 "This circle is in part destroyed.
 About twenty stones remain.
-In the same field to the W. there are a vast number of large stones (the boundary wall is in great part composed of similar stones); but it is impossible to trace, with any certainty, a circular arrangement among them.
+In the same field to the West there are a vast number of large stones (the boundary wall is in great part composed of similar stones); but it is impossible to trace, with any certainty, a circular arrangement among them.
 It is certain, however, that within the memory of the present inhabitants of the townland, the chain of circles was carried on without interruption through the great field immediately to the north.